Duke of Bivona

 The Sicilian title Duke of Bivona stems from the middle 16th century.
 Bivona is in Sicily, which had been conquered by Peter III of Aragon in 1282.
-It was given to people related to the powerful medieval Aragonese family of Luna, Zaragoza.
+It was given to people related to the powerful medieval Aragonese family of de Luna.

+The 12th Duke of Bivona ceded the title to his younger brother, José María Álvarez de Toledo y Palafox, who obtained recognition, as a title of the Kingdom of Spain, from Queen Isabel II of Spain, as the 1st Duke of Bivona, granting him the Grandeeship of Spain on 7 July 1865..

+List of Dukes of Bivona

+This is the list of Dukes of Bivona :